-Mr. Lo Yuk Sui, aged 72; Chairman and Chief Executive Officer - Chairman and Managing Director since 1993 and designated as the Chief Executive Officer in 2007.
-Mr. Lo has been the managing director and the chairman of the predecessor listed companies of the Group since 1984 and 1986, respectively.
-He is also an executive director, the chairman and the chief executive officer of Century City International Holdings Limited ("CCIHL"), the ultimate listed holding company of the Company, Regal Hotels International Holdings Limited ("RHIHL") and Cosmopolitan International Holdings Limited ("Cosmopolitan"), both listed subsidiaries of the Company, and a non-executive director and the chairman of Regal Portfolio Management Limited ("RPML"), the manager of Regal Real Estate Investment Trust (the listed subsidiary of RHIHL).
+Mr. Lo Yuk Sui, aged 72; Chairman and Chief Executive Officer - Chairman and Managing Director since 1989 when the Company was established in Bermuda as the ultimate holding company of the Group and designated as the Chief Executive Officer in 2007.
+Mr. Lo has been the Chairman and the Managing Director of the predecessor listed company of the Group since 1985 and 1986, respectively.
+He is also an executive director, the chairman and the chief executive officer of Paliburg Holdings Limited ("PHL"), Regal Hotels International Holdings Limited ("RHIHL") and Cosmopolitan International Holdings Limited ("Cosmopolitan"), all listed subsidiaries of the Company, and a non-executive director and the chairman of Regal Portfolio Management Limited ("RPML"), the manager of Regal Real Estate Investment Trust (the listed subsidiary of RHIHL).
 Mr. Lo is a qualified architect.
 In his capacity as the Chief Executive Officer, Mr. Lo oversees the overall policy and decision making of the Group.
 Mr. Lo is the father of Mr. Jimmy Lo Chun To and Miss Lo Po Man.

-Mr. Jimmy Lo Chun To, aged 43; Vice Chairman and Managing Director - Appointed to the Board in 1999.
-Mr. Jimmy Lo has been a Vice Chairman and Managing Director of the Company since 2013.
-He is also an executive director and a vice chairman of CCIHL, an executive director of RHIHL, an executive director, a vice chairman and the managing director of Cosmopolitan, and a non-executive director of RPML.
+Mr. Jimmy Lo Chun To, aged 43; Vice Chairman and Executive Director - Appointed to the Board in 1999.
+Mr. Jimmy Lo has been a Vice Chairman of the Company since 2013.
+He is also an executive director, the vice chairman and the managing director of PHL, an executive director of RHIHL, an executive director, a vice chairman and the managing director of Cosmopolitan, and a non-executive director of RPML.
 Mr. Jimmy Lo graduated from Cornell University, New York, the United States, with a Degree in Architecture.
 He joined the Century City Group in 1998.
 Mr. Jimmy Lo is primarily involved in overseeing the Group's property projects in the People's Republic of China (the "PRC") and, in addition, undertakes responsibilities in the business development of the Century City Group.
 He is the son of Mr. Lo Yuk Sui and the brother of Miss Lo Po Man.